 Cracking is when the minority community is fragmented into several districts, none of which have a majority of minorities.
 When there is racially polarized voting, minorities will be unable to elect a candidate of their choice to the legislature in any district.
 The cracking strategy in Gerryland might look something like this.

 In practice, things are more complicated than the simple Gerryland example.
 Communities do not fit into nice squares, so the federal courts are fairly lenient on what minorities districts may look like.
 Some of the ugliest looking district ducklings are beautiful swans in the eyes of the courts.
 For example, the Illinois 4th Congressional District drawn in the 2000's decade is often called the "earmuff" district for obvious reasons.
-The western portion of this district actually travels along the northbound lane of Interstate 294!
+The western portion of this district actually travels along the southbound lanes of Interstate 294!
 But, this district has a very important purpose.
-It was initially created in the 1990s to elect the first Latino representative to Congress from the Midwest.
+The district was initially created in the 1990s to elect the first Latino representative to Congress from the Midwest.